• Skip to primary navigation

 January 22, 2026 by sarahpeterson Leave a Comment

 Real scientists don’t start with textbooks.
 They start with questions about the world around them.
-At BASIS Independent Fremont, our Lower School students learn the same way: by investigating real phenomena, testing their ideas, and using evidence to support their conclusions.
+At BASIS Independent Fremont (BIF), our Lower School students learn the same way: by investigating real phenomena, testing their ideas, and using evidence to support their conclusions.
 From engineering solutions to ancient problems to exploring why oil and vinegar refuse to mix, BIF students practice thinking like the scientists and engineers they may one day become.

 Learning Through Real-World Investigation